Isn't it funny?

 When a confident woman walks into a room, I'm instantly intrigued.

 A confident woman doesn't have to say a word.
-She doesn't have to cuss to gain attention.
-Or lose her dignity to the world by showing off half-naked photos of herself—just so men can lust over her insecurities.
+She doesn't have to cuss to gain attention or lose her dignity, with half-naked photos, so men can lust over her insecurities.

 If you base your confidence on worldly people and what they think, you'll be very disappointed.